Ochaco Uraraka: Characterisation and themes

 Ochaco is depicted as a sincere, kind, bright, and charming girl from Mie Prefecture, whose accent sometimes slips out and whose strong will shows in her fighting.
 According to My Hero Academia: Ultra Archive – The Official Character Guide, she is characterised as being honest and determined, and although she has average intelligence and below-average power and speed, her superior technique and cooperativeness compensate for these weaknesses.
 One time, she wanted to use her quirk to help her parents with their construction business, but they told her to pursue her own path.
 She is described as having lived a difficult life, but she plans to help her parents live more comfortable lives.

 Ochaco, being the first friend of the protagonist Izuku Midoriya, a student who aspires to be a hero, understands him well, trusts him, and shares behaviours with him.
 She thinks about him and plans to enter an intimate relationship; so she becomes increasingly interested in him.
 Horikoshi revealed in chapter 394 that Ochaco loves Izuku.
-Chandra Shekhar of FandomWire noted that whether Izuku and Ochaco are dating is left to interpretation.